Priyanka Chaturvedi: Career

-Chaturvedi started her career as Director of MPower Consultants, a Media, PR and event management company.
-She is Trustee of Prayas Charitable Trust which runs two schools to provide education to over 200 under-privileged children.
+Chaturvedi started her career as director of MPower Consultants, a media, PR and event management company.
+She is a trustee of Prayas Charitable Trust, which runs two schools to provide education to under-privileged children.
 In 2010, she was selected as a participant in ISB's 10,000 Women Entrepreneurs Certificate programme, a global initiative supported by the Goldman Sachs Foundation for women entrepreneurs.

-Chaturvedi hosts an interview programme called Meri Kahaani on Sansad TV.
+Chaturvedi hosts an interview programme called Meri Kahaani on Rajya Sabha TV.

 Politics

-Indian national Congress
+Indian National Congress

-Chaturvedi joined Indian National Congress in 2010, becoming General Secretary of the Indian Youth Congress from North-West Mumbai in 2012.
+Chaturvedi joined the Indian National Congress in 2010, becoming general secretary of the Indian Youth Congress from North-West Mumbai in 2012.